2011–12 St. Louis Blues season: April

 Brian Elliott's shutout streak ended on April 4, after 241:33.
 It was a new franchise record beating Manny Legace's previous record of 186:15 set from Dec.
 28, 2007 to Jan.
 8, 2008.

 Elliott and Jaroslav Halak captured the William Jennings Trophy for the first time in leading the NHL in fewest goals allowed by a team's goaltenders with 165.
 Excluding 10 shootout goals allowed, the Blues allowed only 155 goals over their 82-game regular season, breaking the all-time record for fewest goals allowed in an 82-game season, which had been set at 164 by the 2003–04 New Jersey Devils.
 It was only the second time in franchise history that the Blues goaltenders were awarded the William Jennings Trophy, as Roman Turek and Jamie McLennan had received the honor in the 1999–2000 season.
 The Blues also tied the modern NHL record with the 1969–70 Chicago Blackhawks, with 15 shutouts.
 Combined with the 5 shutouts against the Blues, 20 of the Blues' 82 regular-season games ended in a shutout.
 Elliott and Halak are the first tandem goaltenders to record at least six shutouts each in the same season; Elliot had nine.
 He led the NHL with a 1.56 goals-against average and a .940 save percentage.
 His three consecutive shutouts tied the franchise record of Greg Millen in the 1988–89 season.
 Halak ranked fifth with a 1.97 goals-against average and a .926 save percentage.
 They will be honored on June 20 at the 2012 NHL Awards.

 The Blues' lost only six of 41 home games, and their .793 own-ice percentage was their best in franchise history.

 Playoffs

 The Blues ended the 2011–12 regular season as the Western Conference's 2nd seed.
 They defeated the #7 seed San Jose Sharks 4–1 in the first round, winning their first playoff series since 2002.
-They next faced the #8 seed Los Angeles Kings in the second round and were swept out of the playoffs.
+They next faced the #8 seed Los Angeles Kings in the second round and were swept out of the playoffs by the eventual Stanley Cup champions.